disobliged/team-7/agendas/jan27.md

 We have narrowed down our research project to the fish dataset, with our research question as:
 > Do the species of fish and microbial diversity affect swimming performance, and at what depth do they reside?

-##  Fish Dataset and Group Assignment 1
+##  Fish Dataset and Group Assignment 1 - Minutes by Izaak Yip

 ### Fish
 > Do the species of fish and microbial diversity affect swimming performance, and at what depth do they reside?